 No one is telling women they can’t stand for something.
-Stop making up issues to sell leggings.
+Nike needs to stop making up issues to sell leggings.

 “Hysterical” “Irrational” and “Crazy” are what women are called when they “get angry”.

-I’ve never heard them called that, but I have heard them called a bad sport.
+I’ve never heard them called that, but I have heard female athletes called bad sports.
 Because guess what, that IS what it is called when you lose control on the field.
 Serena Williams is a poster child of poor sportsmanship when she begins to lose, I talked about it extensively here.
 And other female athletes have said similar things about her bad sportsmanship.

 Bad sportsmanship is never ok, female or male.
 Don’t conflate sexism with common decency.
 Don’t tell people that “getting angry” is fine because you are a female.
 Don’t make a standard that anyone who criticize bad sportsmanship is doing it because of your sex and not the content of your character.

 There is then a giant mash-up of amazing feats women have accomplished from running a marathon to dunking a basketball to coaching in the NBA.
 This is by far the best part of the commercial.
 It is inspiring to look at the physical feats’ women have accomplished.

 Women’s athletics is in a Golden Age.
 There are no records out of reach on the women’s side of sport.
 There has never been such success and such societal approval of women athletes.

 Yet during it we hear Serena Williams chanting “crazy” as though there is anyone in the world who doesn’t want to see women succeed in sports.